Strategic Research Agents @ Streaming Media Europe 2009

 The quality of the sessions in the business track was mixed.
 Most things were more or less interesting but some seemed a bit irrelevant.
 There was plenty of discussion on how the CDN market is developing and how the big companies are moving.
 What was missing out was the perspective of small and medium-sized businesses (SMEs) and how they can manage to make business in this ever-changing market.
 Discussions happened mainly on panels.
 Depending on the moderator, the audience was often only integrated to a low degree.
 Regarding ideas and inspiration for fresh business models there was not much to fetch for SMEs.
 Perhaps however the centralized and corporation-oriented structure of the event is just not suited for exchange between SMEs.
 Perhaps a more open-spaces inspired conference approach would serve those better.
 An event where people come up with lightning talks about stuff they are doing and find important.
 However I think it would do Streaming Media Europe well not to forget a big creative group in the industry, small, medium and micro-businesses.
 And those need to be served with some interaction opportunities that go beyond the normal networking and exhibition offerings.

-Duncan Burbidge, CEO, Stream UK Media Services Ltd, UK
+Moderator: Duncan Burbidge, CEO, Stream UK Media Services Ltd, UK Panel:

 Sean Knapp, Co-founder, CTO, Ooyala, USA